 Route W11

-The W11 itself is a product of the 1980s minibus revolution, initially providing a useful local link from the Billet Road area of North Walthamstow into Walthamstow town centre, also providing a bus through the Priory Court Estate for the first time.
-Initially London Forest ran the route with MCW MetroRiders, but its demise at the end of 1991 saw operation transferred to Thamesway, which drafted in some Mercedes minibuses to cover.
+The W11 is a product of the 1980s minibus revolution, initially providing a useful local link from the Billet Road area into Walthamstow town centre, also providing a bus through the Priory Court Estate for the first time.
+Initially London Forest ran the route with MCW MetroRiders, but its demise at the end of 1991 saw operation transferred to Thamesway, which drafted in some Mercedes minibuses from its Essex operations to cover.

 The W11 was one of a decreasing number of routes operated by Thamesway in Greater London, and by 1998 the company was in common ownership with Capital Citybus within FirstGroup.
 It was therefore decided, logically, to move the remaining routes (apart from the isolated 193), together with their Ponders End operating base, into the hands of First Capital.
-The Thamesway minibuses moved across to begin with, but all have now been replaced by more modern buses.
-It is now clear that First intends to close the Ponders End garage, and the W11 has just been moved into the slightly closer base in Waterden Road, Hackney, leaving just routes 362 and 462 at Ponders End at present.
+The Thamesway minibuses moved across to begin with, though the W11 gained new low floor Marshall Capital bodied Dart SLFs in 2000.
+Around the same time, in readiness for the closure of the remote Ponders End garage, the W11 was moved into the slightly closer base in Waterden Road, Hackney, leaving just routes 362 and 462 at Ponders End.
+Waterden Road itself closed to make way for the Olympics, with operations transferred to the nearby massive new Lea Interchange garage.

 Navigation